trel/irods_client_http_api/README.md

 This project provides two types of Dockerfiles, some for building packages on various operating systems, and one for running the application.

+> [!IMPORTANT]
-**IMPORTANT: All commands in the sections that follow assume you are located in the root of the repository.**
+> All commands in the sections that follow assume you are located in the root of the repository.

 ### The Builder Image